 On her approach to photography, Sarah says “Photography enables you to frame something—you get this little part of the world that you can control because you can frame it and look at it from a certain viewpoint.
 With every scene, I can isolate a little part that I really like.
 Then I feel like my vision has created that personal imprint on whatever it is that I’m photographing.”

 She has chosen to have her large-format photos printed on recycled aluminum because of the immense depth and clarity of this format.
 She utilizes two environmentally conscious art printing firms to produce the images using a process known as dye sublimation.
 In this process, a photo is printed on paper and then the print is placed on a sheet of recycled aluminum with a thin polymer coating.
 The print and aluminum sheet are pressed together and heated to 400 degrees Fahrenheit.
 At this temperature the dyes from the print sublimate and drive through the polymer coating to the aluminum base.
 The back side of the aluminum sheet is then bonded to an aluminum frame that allows the print to hover about 3/4” away from the wall.
+(Here is a video of the dye sublimation process).
 Besides being beautiful, the resulting prints have other important benefits.
 Due to the integral frame, they do not require an external frame, thus saving you hundreds of dollars and creating a modern look.
 The print dimensions can range from less than 10 inches on the longest edge to over 60 inches on the longest edge.
 The prints are relatively lightweight and can be hung easily on almost any wall.
 The prints will not fade appreciably for over 65 years, about 2-3 times longer than other prints—see Chromaluxe report here.
 They can also be coated to withstand outdoor conditions.